MatchTime: Towards Automatic Soccer Game Commentary Generation: Aligning Commentary and Videos

 We train the joint visual-textual embeddings for alignment with contrastive learning~\cite{oord2018infonce}, by maximising similarity scores between the commentary and its corresponding visual frame:

-\textbf{Training and Inference.} At training time, we use the 45 manually annotated videos with 2,975 video clip-text pairs from our curated {\em SN-Caption-test-align}.
+\textbf{Training and Inference.} At training time, we use the \textbf{45} manually annotated videos with 2,975 video clip-text pairs from our curated {\bf SN-Caption-test-align}, and leave the \textbf{4} videos for evaluation.
 Frames sampled at 1FPS with a two-minute window around the manually annotated ground truth timestamps are utilized for training.
-At inference time, considering that data pre-processing has provided a coarse alignment and that there might be replays in soccer match videos, we sample frames at 1FPS from 45 seconds before and 30 seconds after the current textual commentary timestamp as visual candidates for alignment.
+At inference time, considering that data pre-processing has provided a coarse alignment, and there might be replays in soccer match videos, we sample frames at 1FPS from 45 seconds before and 30 seconds after the current textual commentary timestamp as visual candidates for alignment.
 To validate the effectiveness of our alignment model, we evaluate it on 292 samples of 4 unseen annotated matches, results can be found in Sec.~\ref{subsec:alignment}.

 With the trained model, we perform fine-grained temporal alignment for each textual commentary $\text{C}_i$ by updating its timestamp to $\Tilde{t}_{i}$ with $\hat{t}_{j}$ of the visual frame $I_j$, which exhibits the highest cross-modal similarity score among all the candidates: